 As the field tries to answer this question, the important mistake we must not make, says psychological scientist Alison Ledgerwood, is assuming that there will be an easy and obvious fix.

-“The single most important lesson we can draw from our past in this respect is that we need to think more carefully and more deeply about our methods and our data,” Ledgerwood writes in her introduction to a special section on improving research practices in the September issue of Perspectives in Psychological Science.
+“The single most important lesson we can draw from our past in this respect is that we need to think more carefully and more deeply about our methods and our data,” Ledgerwood writes in her introduction to a special section on improving research practices in an issue of Perspectives in Psychological Science.

 “Any set of results, whether empirical or simulated, give us only a partial picture of reality.
 Reality itself is always more complex,” Ledgerwood notes.
 “If we want to study it, we need to be honest and open about the simplifying choices that we make so that everyone — including ourselves — can evaluate these choices, question them, and explore what happens when different choices and assumptions are made.”